Vegan Chocolate Cake with a Date-Sweetened Option

 - Next, pour the sweet potato puree into the large bowl with the dry ingredients, add the chocolate chips, and combine them together well.

-- Once the cake or cupcakes are done, remove them from the oven and allow them to cool before frosting.
+- Once the cake is done, remove them from the oven and allow them to cool before frosting.

 Frosting

-- When the cake or cupcakes has cooled, frost and serve!
+- When the cake has cooled, frost and serve!

 Video